mofasseldotcom/easy-to-use-git-tutorial/README.md

 #8.
 To create and use ssh key follow this link
 	https://help.github.com/articles/generating-ssh-keys

 #9.
-Commands to connect your local repo with githup repo
+Commands to connect your local repo with githup repo (either 1st one or 2nd one)
 	git remote add origin your-github-project-ssh-url
+	git remote add github your-github-project-ssh-url

 #10.
-To upload/push local repo to github repo
+To upload/push local repo to github repo (note: origin = origin and github = github)
 	git push -u origin master
+	git push -u github master